CodeBreaker2111/BLT-Rust-V1.0.0.0/README.md

 8. divide: divides two numbers and writes the result to a variable
 9. if: Does basic logic with two objects like equal to or greater than

-This next program here (example.blt) explains some stuff in the comments:
+This next program here explains some stuff in the comments:

 ```Lines without a semicolon at the beggining are comments.
 Place a semicolon at the beggining to make a line of code.